rena0157/Dxflib/README.md

 will be the backend for an AutoCAD Drafting companion application.
 This Drafting companion application will help drafters with the more repetative task without needing to learn lisp.

-Check out my website for the application on github-pages: [https://rena0157.github.io/Dxflib/]()
+Check out my website for the application on github-pages: [DXF Site](https://rena0157.github.io/Dxflib/)

-Also, take a look at the change log [https://rena0157.github.io/Dxflib/articles/ChangeLog.html]()
+Also, take a look at the change log [Change Log](https://rena0157.github.io/Dxflib/articles/ChangeLog.html)

 ### Supported Versions
 Currently this Library supports the following Versions of AutoCAD